oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

-# Implementing Security in your Application
+# Implement Security in your Application

 ## Introduction

-Application security is very important for majority of the applications.
-You must ensure that users enter valid credentials, generally username and password (Authentication), and the logged in user has appropriate rights within the application (Authorization).
+Application security is very important for the majority of applications.
+You must ensure that users enter valid credentials.
+Generally, username and password (Authentication) and the logged-in user has appropriate rights within the application (Authorization).

+Estimated Time: 20 minutes

 Estimated Time: 20 minutes